openturns/openturns/python/doc/examples/calibration/least_squares_and_gaussian_calibration/README.txt

-.. _Least squares and gaussian calibration:
+.. _Least squares and Gaussian calibration:

-Least squares and gaussian calibration
+Least squares and Gaussian calibration
 --------------------------------------